shirish93/shirish93.github.io/_posts/2024-03-03-japanese-shrine.md

 beforetoc: "Don't entomb your applications, make them flexible, ready to make a change here and there.
 That way, they won't need an overhaul from scratch when the time comes."
 ---

-Don't entomb your applications, make them flexible, ready to make a change here and there.
+Don't entomb your applications, make them flexible, ready to make gradual changes.
 That way, they won't need an overhaul from scratch when the time comes.

 **Introduction**

-Two weeks into his new job, a young engineer  in my team proposed throwing away our entire application.
-It sounded tempting, but the echo of past rewrites, projects that promised salvation but delivered chaos, made me hesitate.
-There was a better way.
+Two weeks into his new job, a young engineer in our team proposed throwing away our entire application and starting 'net new' from scratch.
+It sounded tempting, but the memories of past rewrites and projects that promised a reset but delivered chaos, made me hesitate.
+There was a better alternative.

-The siren song of the complete rewrite is a constant melody in the software engineering world.
-Tempting.
-And deadly.
-Legacy code is often vilified, deemed inefficient and outdated, a burden begging to be replaced.
+The concept of a complete rewrite is a constant Siren song for software engineers.
+Tempting and counter-productive.
+Legacy code is often vilified, considered inefficient and outdated, seen a burden begging to be replaced.
 But is tossing everything aside truly the answer?
+Hardly ever.

 **The Siren Song of the Rewrite**

-Instead, let me propose a different approach: the eventual rewrite.
-Imagine, like the meticulous, cyclical rebuilding of the Ise Jingu shrine, we can gradually modernize our software, piece by piece, without succumbing to the disruptive allure of starting from scratch.
-This essay explores the "eventual rewrite" philosophy, arguing that it offers a more sustainable and cost-effective solution for managing the evolution of our software systems.
+Let me propose a different approach: the eventual, or gradual, rewrite.
+Imagine, like the meticulous, cyclical rebuilding of the Ise Jingu shrine in Japan, we can gradually modernize our software, piece by piece, without giving in to the disruptive temptation of starting from scratch.
+This essay explores the "gradual rewrite" philosophy, arguing that it offers a sustainable and cost-effective solution for managing the evolution of our software systems.

 Maintaining existing systems, particularly those that one doesn't understand the business or engineering decisions behind, isn't fun or interesting.
 It's easy to dismiss choices made by others at an unknown past as inefficient and incorrect.
 One can justify them as being made during dark ages when efficiency, ease of development or testing were unaccounted for.
 Armed with an 'enlightened' perspective of hindsight, teams convince themselves that their solution is future-proof and perfect.
 Once such conversations begin, interest in maintaining and improving old code goes away, the legacy system is treated very much like a leper colony.
 A clean start is the only viable option considered, uninfected by the vagaries of the yore.